MicrosoftDocs/sdk-api/sdk-api-src/content/datetimeapi/nf-datetimeapi-gettimeformatex.md

 The function ignores the date members of the <a href="/windows/desktop/api/minwinbase/ns-minwinbase-systemtime">SYSTEMTIME</a> structure.
 These include: <b>wYear</b>, <b>wMonth</b>, <b>wDayOfWeek</b>, and <b>wDay</b>.

-If TIME_NOMINUTESORSECONDS or TIME_NOSECONDS is specified, the function removes the separators preceding the minutes and/or seconds members.
+If TIME_NOMINUTESORSECONDS or TIME_NOSECONDS is specified, the function removes the separators following the minutes and/or seconds members.

 If TIME_NOTIMEMARKER is specified, the function removes the separators preceding and following the time marker.